devleomk1/so_long/README.md

 ```

 ### HOW TO PLAY
+The player’s goal is to collect all collectibles present on the map then escape with minimal movement.

  * `W`, `↑` : Move up.
  * `S`, `↓` : Move up.
  * `A`, `←` : Move up.
  * `D`, `→` : Move up.
  * `return ⏎` : Start game.
  * `R` : Retry.
+ * `ESC ⎋` : Close the game window.